Skip to contents

 To cite package 'theft' in publications use:

-Trent Henderson (2024). theft: Tools for Handling Extraction of
+Henderson T (2024). _theft: Tools for Handling Extraction of Features

 A BibTeX entry for LaTeX users is